andraugust/andraugust.github.io/classical-mechanics.md

 <center><img src="classical-mechanics/banner.png" style="zoom:80%;"></center>

-The first book in the Theoretical Minimum series is on classical mechanics.
-It starts with a discussion of states and dynamics and then derives the Lagrangian and Hamiltonian formulations.
-Along the way it connects symmetries to conservation laws and Liouville's theorem to determinism.
-Here's a summary of the book with the pieces that I found the most interesting.
+This post is a summary of classical mechanics, based closely on Leonard Susskind's first book in his "Theoretical Minimum" series on theoretical physics.
+It starts with a discussion of states and dynamics and then derives the various formulations of classical mechanics, touching on symmetries, conservation laws and determinism.
+This is my compressed version of classical mechanics.

 ### Lecture 1: The Nature of Classical Mechanics